-We compare the hydrodynamic responses of our colloidal model to these results.
-To use our computational methods but to minimize the effects of the wall in these studies, we consider computational domains where the channel has a width of about 10 times the particle radius.
-To probe the translational mobility of our model, we applied a unit force over the surface of our particle and measured from our simulations the resulting steadystate velocity of the ellipsoidal particle.
+applied a unit force over the surface of our particle and measured from our simulations the resulting steady-state velocity of the ellipsoidal particle.
 To probe the rotational mobility of our model, we applied a unit torque as an averaged force distribution over the surface of our particle and measured the angular velocities by averaging moments over the particle surface.
-We found that the translational and rotational hydrodynamic responses of our particle model agree quite well with the analytic when using an effective radius for our particle of a = 5.45, see Figure 5.1.
+We found that the translational and rotational hydrodynamic responses of our particle model agree quite well with the analytic when using an effective hydrodynamic radius for our particle of a = 5.45 nm, see Figure 5.1.
+We remark that this is consistent with how SELM handles the control point coupling to the mesh through the averaging operator Γ which blurs the fluid-structure interface on the scale of the mesh width $\Delta x \sim 1$ nm, see 2.9.
 The translational mobilities showed very good agreement for all of the aspect ratios considered.
 The primary discrepancies occurred for the rotational mobilities as the aspect ratio became small.
+The parameters for these studies are given in Table 5.1.